Tstsog/my-quantum-molecular-dynamics-codes/README.md

 # Introduction:

-The Matlab codes computes the ground state energy for atoms and molecules using the Car-Parrinello approach in terms of the quantum molecular dynamics method, in which the Hamiltonian, overlapping and two-electron integral are computed by the restricted/unrestricted self-consistent field calculation.
+The Matlab codes computes the ground state energy for atoms and molecules using the Born-Oppenheimer and Car-Parrinello approaches in terms of the quantum molecular dynamics method, in which the Hamiltonian, overlapping and two-electron integral are computed by the restricted/unrestricted self-consistent field calculation.

 # Requirement: